cxx5208/Java-Credit-Card-Processing-Application/README.md

 2. Factory Pattern

 ### How to Run This?
-•	Clone the Repository.
+-	Clone the Repository.

-•	Open the project in any IDE (Ex: IntelliJ)
+-	Open the project in any IDE (Ex: IntelliJ)

-•	This is a maven project, so all the dependencies which are defined in the pom.xml file will be automatically downloaded.
+-	This is a maven project, so all the dependencies which are defined in the pom.xml file will be automatically downloaded.

-•	Run the class CreditCardClient as given below
+-	Run the class CreditCardClient as given below

-  o	Open the class CreditCardClient in IDE.
+    -	Open the class CreditCardClient in IDE.

-  o	The input files are present in the folder src/main/resources/input/ folder.
+    - The input files are present in the folder src/main/resources/input/ folder.

-  o	The output files will be created in the folder src/main/resources/output/ folder.
+    - The output files will be created in the folder src/main/resources/output/ folder.

-  o	The input files and input files can be modified by using the appropriate variables present in the main() function.
+    -	The input files and input files can be modified by using the appropriate variables present in the main() function.

-  o	Run the main() function to see the application in action.
+    -	Run the main() function to see the application in action.